itsme-ranger/sliding-backtest/README.md

 # sliding-backtest
-Visualized backtesting module with slider of domain (e.g. time domain if stocks is being analyzed).
-This repo should works beautifully at stocks, crypto, and other financial instruments analysis
+Visualize your backtesting featured with slider of Plotly.
+You can choose your preferred domain (usually time if financial instruments being analyzed).
+This repo are complementary with any analysis platform.

+### Presequite:
+* Plotly
+* Numpy
+* Pandas